Hip or knee replacement - in the hospital afterHip replacement surgery - after - self-care; Knee replacement surgery - after - self-care

 - You may receive pain medicine through a machine that you can use to control when and how much medicine you receive.
 You will receive the medicine through an IV, oral pills, or a special tube placed into your back during surgery.

-Your doctor may also prescribe antibiotics to prevent infection.
+You may also be prescribed antibiotics to prevent infection.

-Your nurses will encourage you to start moving and walking.
+Your providers will encourage you to start moving and walking.

 You will be helped out of bed to a chair on the day of surgery.
 You may even try to walk if you feel up to it.

-- An occupational therapist will teach hip replacement patients how to safely perform daily activities.
+- An occupational therapist will teach people who have had hip replacement how to safely perform daily activities .

 All of this takes a lot of hard work on your part.
 But the effort will pay off in the form of a faster recovery and better results.